This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Il Gatto Gordo

 Il Gatto Gordo features beer from Birrificio Plotegher, which is located in Trentino, just south of Trento.
-The brewery is not far from Castel Beseno, which also serves their beer.
+The brewery is not far from Castel Beseno, which also serves its beer.

 During the daytime, the bar & outside street are chill, but later at night, especially on weekends, it’s a popular place to stand outside with a beer.
 It’s a good place to chat with locals.